Kolyn090/Otherworld-Legends-Mod/README_advanced.md

 6. unit_hero_quanhuying_bartender_5
 7. unit_hero_quanhuying_bartender_6

-After you did that, click 'Export Dump', put them inside Unity 'Dumps/My Bundle'.
+After you did that, click 'Export Dump', put them inside Unity 'Dumps/My Dump'.
 Save as UABE text temp.

 ![dump_from_my_bundle](/images/dump_from_my_bundle.png)

-Check your 'My Bundle'.
+Check your 'My Dump'.

 ![check_exported_my_bundle](/images/check_exported_my_bundle.png)

-Create a new folder called 'Source Bundle' inside 'Dumps'.
+Create a new folder called 'Source Dump' inside 'Dumps'.

 ![new_dump](/images/new_dump.png)

 Open a new UABEA window, and from there open 'spritereference/unit_hero_quanhuyingbartender' file.
-Choose an arbitrary unit_hero_quanhuying_bartender file and Export Dump into the Source Bundle.
+Choose an arbitrary unit_hero_quanhuying_bartender file and Export Dump into the Source Dump.

 ![uabea_for_source](/images/uabea_for_source.png)

-Check your 'Source Bundle'.
+Check your 'Source Dump'.

 ![check_source_dump](/images/check_source_dump.png)

 Find [ReplacePathID38.cs](/scripts/ReplacePathID38.cs) (manually verified AI code✅) and put that in Unity Editor folder.
 After Unity executes that you should see a new option called 'Replace Line 38 From Folder'.
-Match 'Source Bundle' and 'My Bundle' and click 'Replace Line 38'.
+Match 'Source Dump' and 'My Dump' and click 'Replace Line 38'.

 ![replace_line38](/images/replace_line38.png)

 (FYI: Line 38 in a TextAsset is the PathID of texture.
 We do this to change our bundle's PathID to the source bundle's PathID.)

 ⚠️ After the replacement is complete.
-Delete all files inside 'Source Bundle' to avoid bugs next time you make mod.
+Delete all files inside 'Source Dump' to avoid bugs next time you make mod.

 ### Step 8